seniorglez/JEEShop/README.md

 	use shop

+	CREATE TABLE IF NOT EXISTS customers(
+	id INT NOT NULL PRIMARY KEY AUTO_INCREMENT, name VARCHAR(10) NOT NULL,
+	password VARCHAR(20) NOT NULL);

-	CREATE TABLE IF NOT EXISTS customers(id INT NOT NULL PRIMARY KEY AUTO_INCREMENT, name VARCHAR(10) NOT NULL, password VARCHAR(20) NOT NULL);
+	CREATE TABLE IF NOT EXISTS products ( idProduct INT NOT NULL PRIMARY KEY AUTO_INCREMENT, description VARCHAR(40) NOT NULL,
+	price FLOAT(7,2) NOT NULL);

-	CREATE TABLE IF NOT EXISTS products (idProduct INT NOT NULL PRIMARY KEY AUTO_INCREMENT, description VARCHAR(40) NOT NULL, price FLOAT(7,2) NOT NULL);
+	CREATE TABLE IF NOT EXISTS bills ( id INT NOT NULL PRIMARY KEY AUTO_INCREMENT, client_id INT NOT NULL,
+	purchase_date DATETIME NOT NULL);

+	CREATE TABLE IF NOT EXISTS bill_lines(
+	id INT NOT NULL PRIMARY KEY AUTO_INCREMENT, bill_id INT NOT NULL,
+	product_id INT NOT NULL units INT NOT NULL CHECK( UNITS > 0));

 ```